RadiantDevelopment/Radio/README.md

-# A FiveM Radio resource brough to you by Radiant using the React UI Framework.
+# A FiveM Radio resource brought to you by Radiant using the React UI Framework.

-This is a simple Radio resource made by @justcallme2k that is supposed to replace the default 'qb-radio' resource with the core functionality of bringing a smooth experience for the user.
+This is a simple Radio resource made by @justcallme2k that is supposed to replace the default 'qb-radio' resource with the core functionality of bringing a smoother user experience.

 ```onResourceStart``` All players will be disconnected from their radios.